rlk/site/courses/csc3102/topic6.md

 # Search Trees

-Reading: Chapter 10 of Goodman et al.
+Reading: Chapter 10 of Goodrich et al.

 # Binary Search Trees

 Each internal node $v$ contains a key $k$ such that

-- Keys stored in the left subtree of $v$ are less than $k$.
+- Keys stored in the left subtree of $v$ are less than or equal to $k$.
 - Keys stored in the right subtree of $v$ are greater than or equal to $k$.

 By the convention of the book, only internal nodes contain keys.
 This ensures that every binary search tree is *proper* and simplifies some operations (arguably).